Jake-Sweeney/TwitterTest/README.md

-# TwitterTest
-Test repo to work with the Twitter API.
+This is a sample repo for working with the Twitter API.